 Hogsmeade doesn’t have as many shops as Diagon Alley, but there are still a couple that we skipped over yesterday that you might want to visit.

 - Dervish and Banges: This shop has a little of everything: house gear, Quidditch merchandise, and even brooms are available to purchase.
 While here make sure to see The Monster Book of Monsters locked up and snarling.

 - Owl Post: Find all your stationary needs here.
 You can also have your mail stamped with the Hogsmeade mark!

-- Filtch’s Emporium of Confiscated Goods: As the biggest shop in Hogsmeade, there’s a wide variety of Wizarding World items to purchase here.
-They also carry collectibles such as a chess set and Death Eater masks.
+- Filtch’s Emporium of Confiscated Goods: Hogsmeade's biggest shop, carrying a wide variety of Wizarding World items to purchase.
+They also have collectibles such as a chess set and Death Eater masks.

 Fourth Stop: Relax With a Drink at the Hogs Head

 The Hogs Head is connected to the Three Broomsticks, at the back of the restaurant, but it has a totally different vibe.
 True to the Harry Potter series, it has rustic décor, and behind the bar, the hog's head moves.
 There's no food on the menu, but they serve alcoholic and nonalcoholic drinks, including specialty-themed beers.
 With plenty of seating indoors and outside, it’s a great spot to relax with a drink.